Construction Starts on $189-Million Affordable Housing Project in the Bronx

 Residential amenities will include a rear yard and a passive recreation area on the second-floor terrace.
 Interior amenities will include on-site social services, a fitness room, on-site laundry, a children’s playroom, a computer room, and free internet access available in each unit.
 In addition, there will be 24-hour security located at the entrance.

 The developers for Starhill Phase I are Bronx Pro and S:US.
-State financing for Starhill Phase I includes $20.6 million in permanent tax-exempt bonds, Federal Low-Income Tax Credits that will generate $80.5 million in equity and $31.5 million in subsidy from New York State Homes and Community Renewal.
+State financing for Starhill Phase I includes $20.6 million in permanent tax-exempt bonds, Federal Low-Income Tax Credits that will generate $80.5 million in equity and $31.5 million in subsidy from the New York State Homes and Community Renewal.
 The New York City Department of Housing Preservation and Development is providing $31.5 million through the Supportive Housing Loan Program.
 The New York City Council is providing $1 million.

 Starhill Phase II is expected to include approximately 244 additional affordable and supportive apartments.